 • Rammed earth walls (aka pise) are constructed by the compacting (ramming) of moistened subsoil into place between temporary formwork panels.
 When dried, the result is a dense, hard monolithic wall.

-• Rammed earth is an ancient form of construction, usually associated with arid areas.
+• A vernacular green building material as well as in more recent 'Eco houses', rammed earth is an ancient form of construction, usually associated with arid areas.
 There remain plentiful examples of the form around the world – evidence that rammed earth is a successful and durable way of building.
 A few historical rammed earth buildings are to be found in the UK.

 • In recent years, rammed earth has become popular amongst environmentally-conscious architects as well as those seeking an element of exoticism.
 Contemporary examples include: